10 Ways to Respond to Dementia Hallucinations in Seniors

 You could say something like, “I'm here to protect you.
 I'll make sure you’re safe.
 Everything is ok.”

-Gently hugging them or patting their arm or shoulder may also provide the comfort and reassurance they need if they’re scared or stressed.
+Gently hugging or patting their arm or shoulder may also provide the comfort and reassurance they need if they’re scared or stressed.

 Connecting with you may also be a welcome distraction from the hallucination.